Richard Stroup (1943 – 2021)

-Richard L. Stroup, Ph.D., is currently an adjunct professor at North Carolina State University in Raleigh, NC.
-Previously, he was a professor of economics and the head of the Department of Agricultural Economics and Economics at Montana State University
+Richard L. Stroup, Ph.D., was an adjunct professor at North Carolina State University in Raleigh, NC.
+Previously, he was a professor of economics and the head of the Department of Agricultural Economics and Economics at Montana State University.
+He was a policy advisor to The Heartland Institute.

-Stroup is a widely published author and speaker on economics, including natural resources and environmental issues.
-He is the author of Eco-Nomics: What Everyone Should Know About Economics and the Environment, which received the 2004 Sir Anthony Fisher Memorial Award and was recently re-released by the Cato Institute in a revised edition.
+Stroup was a widely published author and speaker on economics, including natural resources and environmental issues.
+He wrote the book Eco-Nomics: What Everyone Should Know About Economics and the Environment, which received the 2004 Sir Anthony Fisher Memorial Award.

-Stroup also is recognized for introducing the public choice school of economics in a leading economics principles textbook, which he co-authored with James D. Gwartney.
-Economics: Private and Public Choice is now in its tenth edition, which now includes Russell Sobel and David McPherson as co-authors also.
+Stroup also was recognized for introducing the public choice school of economics in a leading economics principles textbook, which he co-authored with James D. Gwartney.
+Economics: Private and Public Choice.

 In the late 1970s, Stroup was one of the originators of the New Resource Economics, the academic approach that is popularly known as free market environmentalism.